panttojo/django-file-upload-path/README.rst

 Installation
 ------------

-1. Checkout the latest django-uuid-upload-path release and copy or symlink the ``uuid_upload_path`` directory into your ``PYTHONPATH``.
-If using pip, run ``pip install django-uuid-upload-path``.
+1. Checkout the latest django-file-upload-to release and copy or symlink the ``uuid_upload_path`` directory into your ``PYTHONPATH``.
+If using pip, run ``pip install django-file-upload-to``.

 Generating short UUIDs